elegant-scipy/elegant-scipy/markdown/ch6.markdown

         The name of each value of `types`.
 For example, if a 0 in `types` means "sensory neuron", then `type_names[0]` should be "sensory neuron".
-    **figkwargs :
+    xlabel, ylabel : str, optional
-        Additional keyword arguments are passed to `plt.subplots` to create the figure.
+        Labels for the axes.
     """
     if types is None:
         types = np.zeros(x_coords.shape, dtype=int)